jordanvoirin/PdM/readme.md

 IDL Code :

 - phaseRetrieval.pro  : script to treat the *.fits PSF data in order to retrieve the phase of the wavefront

+The second part of my project is more theoretical on the subject of phase diversity.